Introduction

 Why Lead Inspections Are Important in New York

 New York has a rich history, reflected in its vast inventory of older buildings.
-However, this also means that many properties may contain lead-based materials, which were prevalent before stricter regulations came into place.
-Lead exposure is particularly dangerous for young children and pregnant women, leading to severe health issues such as developmental delays, neurological damage, and even fatal poisoning in extreme cases.
-In NY, laws require landlords and property managers to address lead hazards, making inspections not just beneficial but often mandatory.
+However, this also means that many properties may contain lead-based materials.
+Lead exposure is particularly dangerous for young children and pregnant women, leading to severe health issues such as developmental delays and neurological damage.
+In NY, laws require landlords and property managers to address lead hazards, making inspections essential.

 Factors Influencing Lead Inspection Costs in NY